kristigordon/Algorithm_Two_Sum/README.md

     return None
 ```

-Optimal space and time complexity is O(n) Time and O(n) Space - where n is the length of the array
+Optimal space and time complexity is O(n) Time and O(n) Space - where n is the length of the array.

 There are many other options to solve this problem such as using a Binary Search or a Hash Table.